madeye/dotfiles/README.md

+# Max Lv Dot Files

-# Ryan Bates Dot Files
+Based on Ryan Bates Dot Files

 These are config files to set up a system the way I like it.
 It now uses [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).
 If you would like to see my old, custom Bash and ZSH config, check out [this branch](https://github.com/ryanb/dotfiles/tree/custom-bash-zsh)